 Boss’s Day is celebrated in the United States, Canada, India, Australia, and South Africa, and provides an opportunity for nannies and sitters to show appreciation to their nanny families.
 Boss’s Day was created in 1958 to strengthen employer-employee relationships.
 Boss’s Day is not designed to create a financial hardship so do not feel pressured to invest a significant amount of money in a gift!
 Boss’s Day may be celebrated by giving a card, small gift, or taking an employer to lunch.
 The goal is to communicate your appreciation and recognize the importance of caring for their kids.

-Here are a few ways you can celebrate and show appreciation for to your Nanny Family:
+Here are a few ways you can celebrate and show appreciation to your Nanny Family:

 When working as a nanny, Boss’ Day is a time to show appreciation but also to celebrate being a part of an extended family.
-We all appreciate positive recognition, even parents, so take a few minutes to buy or craft a card and share it on October 16th.
+We all appreciate positive recognition, even parents, so take a few minutes to buy or craft a card and share it with your boss.

 Popular Resource Articles

 3 Ways to Help Children Adjust to Daylight Savings Time

 Spring Forward and Fall Back for Daylight Savings Time.